pagkly/Zed/Investopedia/Investing/Balance Sheet.md

 ## Formula Used for a Balance Sheet

-The balance sheet adheres to the following accounting equation, where assets on one side, and liabilities plus shareholders' equity on the other, balance out:
+The balance sheet adheres to the following [[Accounting Equation]], where assets on one side, and liabilities plus shareholders' equity on the other, balance out:

 Assets\=Liabilities+Shareholders’ Equity\\text{Assets} = \\text{Liabilities} + \\text{Shareholders' Equity}